 Providers can impose late joiner penalties for people who’ve either never had a medical aid or had one but cancelled it at some point.
 These fees vary, and you may also have to wait up to 12 months to claim for certain conditions.

-Even if you are a medical aid member there are ways to save money and get the most from the plan.
-These include:
+Even if you are a medical aid member, there are ways to save money and get the most from the plan:

-- Paying cash and claiming back from the medical scheme can also save you money.
-Some doctors and pharmacies put a premium on the transaction and a handling fee and this comes out of your medical savings account.
+● Pay cash and claim back from the medical scheme to save you money.
+Some doctors and pharmacies put a premium on the transaction and a handling fee, which comes out of your medical savings account.
 It’s best to check as the money in the medical savings account belongs to you, not the medical aid.

-- Make sure to register your chronic medication – if your GP does not complete chronic medication forms and send them to the medical aid provider, the costs of your medication will be deducted from your day-to-day expenses, rather than your major medical funds.
+● Make sure to register your chronic medication – if your GP doesn’t complete chronic medication forms and send them to the medical aid provider, the costs of your medication will be deducted from your day-to-day expenses rather than your major medical funds.

 Understand your plan

-Find the best plan for you, based on your health, your age, your day-to-day needs, whether you have a family or are single.
+● Find the best plan for you – based on your health, age, and day-to-day needs, whether you have a family or are single

-Find out about the plan and what it covers and what it doesn’t.
-The better you understand this, the less likely you are to incur expenses that are not fully covered.
+● Find out about the plan, what it covers and what it doesn’t – the better you understand this, the less likely you are to incur expenses that are not fully covered.
 Failing to get authorisation for an expensive procedure, for instance, can be a costly mistake.

 Find out about ‘gap’ cover

-This is designed to pick up any shortfall in your medical cover.
-It could be worth exploring if you’d like added peace of mind.
+A gap cover is designed to pick up any shortfall in your medical cover.
+It could be worth exploring if you’d like the added peace of mind.